BenedekVass240814/DepthVision/README.md

 # 🎭 RealSense Face Filters with Gesture Control

 A real-time, gesture-controlled face filter application using Intel RealSense cameras, OpenCV, and MediaPipe.
-This project enables users to apply fun and functional face filters—like mustaches, sunglasses, blur effects, and depth vision—using nothing but facial and hand gestures.
+This project enables users to apply fun and functional face filters: like mustaches, sunglasses, blur effects, and depth vision—using nothing but facial and hand gestures.

 ![Demo Preview](DepthChallengeV2/assets/mustache.png)